 It is important to note that strict time limits apply in responding to any decision of the CSA, including any decision whether to depart from an administrative assessment.

 In the event that a party does not agree with the decision of the CSA then they must lodge an objection to that decision.
-If a party is then not satisfied by the decision on the objection a party can then apply to State Administrative Tribunal (SAT).
+If a party is then not satisfied by the decision on the objection a party can then apply to appropriate court.
 Strict time limits apply.

 Parties are entitled to come to their own arrangements in relation to the child support payable.
 There are 2 forms of consent arrangements that can be made: either a limited child support agreement or a binding child support agreement.